MazenAli/Car-Registration-Donostia/index.md

 ## Step 6: Car Insurance

 As soon as you get the registration papers and your license plate numbers, get a car insurance.
 Ideally, do this before you change your plates.
-You can compare insurances here: https://www.acierto.com/a/comparador-seguros-coche.php?a=4406&b=acierto&c=s&d=569689562330&e=&n=xub&gad_source=1&gclid=CjwKCAjw1K-zBhBIEiwAWeCOF1ZBmvx9UqUbxZIQ6ESuFiK8RVXEJD2JhcwOy6vSbMlBzLB4-aCHDxoCZR0QAvD_BwE
+You can compare insurances at https://www.acierto.com.
 This can be done within a day, online and by phone.
 Costs anywhere between 200 and 500 EUR per year.
 Some insurers will tell you an EU driver's license is not enough, and you need a Spanish driver's license.
 This is BS, so safely ignore or go to a different insurer.

 ## Step 7: License Plates

 Finally, go to a car mechanic shop and order your license plates.
 You will need the DGT permisso de circulacion with the registration number.
 This will take 1-2 days, costs about 20 EUR.

 ## Step 8: Deregstriation in Country of Origin